-Hot work safety tips
+Hot work safety: Key tips to prevent damage

 - Keep flammable liquids and combustibles at least 11 meters (35 feet) from the hot work area.

 - Use thermal barriers to protect flammable liquids and combustibles that can’t be removed.

 - Sweep the surrounding area before performing hot work.